Design for adding ifdown script to KVM¶

-Currently, KVM before instance startup, instance migration and NIC hotplug, it creates a tap and invokes explicitly the kvm-ifup script with the relevant environment (INTERFACE, MAC, IP, MODE, LINK, TAGS, and all the network info if any; NETWORK_SUBNET, NETWORK_TAGS, etc).
+Currently, before instance startup, instance migration and NIC hotplug, KVM creates a TAP interface and invokes explicitly the kvm-ifup script with the relevant environment (INTERFACE, MAC, IP, MODE, LINK, TAGS, and all the network info if any; NETWORK_SUBNET, NETWORK_TAGS, etc).

 For Xen we have the vif-ganeti script (associated with vif-script hypervisor parameter).
 The main difference is that Xen calls it by itself by passing it as an extra option in the configuration file.

 This ifup script can do several things; bridge a tap to a bridge, add IP rules, update a external DNS or DHCP server, enable proxy ARP or proxy NDP, issue openvswitch commands, etc. In general we can divide those actions in two categories:

 Commands that change the state of the host.

 Commands that change the state of external components.

 Currently those changes do not get cleaned up or modified upon instance shutdown, remove, migrate, or NIC hot-unplug.
 Thus we have stale entries in hosts and most important might have stale/invalid configuration on external components like routers that could affect connectivity.